sun-yitao/GrabAIChallenge/README.md

 Some of these new images do not contain relevant data, we cleaned around 25 image folders manually and fine-tuned a pretrained Xception to classify these new images as wanted or unwanted.
 We used this model to help us clean the rest of the data using code/predict_unwanted_images.py

+The new data is also cleaned manually as there are some wrongly classified images eg: convertible vs coupe, Dodge Challenger vs Dodge Charger SRT.

 ## Augmentation